South DelhiNRISoldSell With UsAbout

 For South Delhi properties at current market values, the USD 1 million limit (roughly ₹8–9 crore at current rates) means that proceeds from larger sales may span two financial years.
 Plan the timeline before you finalise the sale.

-Grey Beard coordinates the TDS process on every NRI mandate — initiating the lower deduction certificate application with your CA, ensuring the buyer understands their Form 144 obligations, following up on Form 16A issuance, and structuring the documentation for repatriation.
+Grey Beard coordinates the TDS process on every NRI mandate — initiating the lower deduction certificate application with your CA, ensuring the buyer understands their TDS filing obligations, following up on the TDS certificate issuance, and structuring the documentation for repatriation.
 You do not need to manage these moving parts from abroad.

 Selling South Delhi property from abroad?